Analysis: China worries spur Mexico stock market flows

 “Foreign capital is welcome (in Mexico).
 There’s a big checkered flag saying ‘come in,’ whereas in Brazil there is a stop sign,” he added.

-Additional reporting by Jennifer Ablan, Herbert Lash and Gabriel Stargardter.
-Editing by Andre Grenon and Andrea Ricci
+Additional reporting by Herbert Lash and Gabriel Stargardter.
+Editing by Andre Grenon